Civil Liberties Case Files at the National Archives at Atlanta

 - O. Z. Evers, et al. v.
 John T. Dwyer, et al. 1958 Case No. 2903

-Suit filed relating to the separation of white and colored persons on street-car lines operated in Tennessee.
+Suit filed relating to the separation of white and black persons on street-car lines operated in Tennessee.

 - Eloise Flowers and O. W. Pickett v.
 Henry Loeb, et al. 1960 Case No. 3958

-Class action suit to prohibit the exclusion of Negroes from the enjoyment of shows, exhibitions, etc. held in the Municipal Auditorium in Memphis, Tennessee.
+Class action suit to prohibit the exclusion of African Americans from the enjoyment of shows, exhibitions, etc. held in the Municipal Auditorium in Memphis, Tennessee.

 Case involving a restraining order by the City of Memphis to disallow a march in the City of Memphis.
 In 1968 Memphis was besieged with a strike by the city's garbage workers.
 Martin Luther King, Jr. and other members of the Southern Christian Leadership Conference (SCLC) went to Memphis to lend support to the strike.
 The Opinion and Temporary Injunction was filed on April 5, 1968, the day after King was assassinated.